 To get the Papaya health benefits and get relief from food poisoning, you can slice papaya cubes and eat them fresh.

-Papaya Supports In Dengue Treatment
+13. Supports in Dengue Treatment

-Papaya Health Benefits for Dengue: Papaya has been traditionally used in some cultures to treat dengue fever.
+Health Benefits of Papaya fruit for Dengue: Papaya has been traditionally used in some cultures to treat dengue fever.
 There is some scientific evidence to support the use of papaya for dengue fever, but more research is needed.
 It Increases platelet count.
 Dengue fever can cause a decrease in platelet count, which can lead to bleeding problems.
 Papaya contains enzymes that have been shown to increase platelet count.
 Dengue fever can cause inflammation, which can worsen symptoms.
 Papaya contains antioxidants that have been shown to reduce inflammation.

 Additional things to keep in mind: